Through the Blue

 • Dodecanese Islands – Rhodos, Kos and Patmos are perhaps the most well-known here.
 Far-flung and requiring long ferry journeys, most visitors fly into these islands.

-• The Northeast Aegean Islands – A scattering of islands in the northeast that lie outside the other island groups including Lesvos, Chios and Ikaria.
+• The Northeast Aegean Islands – A scattering of islands in the northeast that lie outside the other island groups including Lesvos, Chios, Ikaria and Limnos.

-I strongly suggest the Cyclades for first-timers.
-While Greece brims over with beauty, the charm of Cycladic village architecture is original.
+I always suggest the Cyclades for first-timers.
+An island group I have a singular fondness for, they captivate with the original charm of whitewashed villages set in bare rock surroundings, and a high concentration of mesmerising beaches (Paros, Naxos, Koufonisia, and Milos in particular).
 Well-connected to a diverse array of neighbours by high-speed ferries, this group also lends itself well to easy island hopping.

 CYCLADIC ISLAND-HOPPING ITINERARIES

 Planning an island hopping itinerary isn’t just about selecting your favourite islands, even if they look close together on the map.
-You also have to consider which islands have airports you can fly into For those that don’t, research how they are connected by ferry.
-Ferries.gr provides a good overview of routes and schedules to help you with this.
-I often start here in determining the best island combinations transport-wise.
+Consider which islands have airports you can fly into.
+For those that don’t, research how they are connected by ferry.
+Ferries.gr provides a good overview of routes and schedules to determine the best island combinations transport-wise.
+There is a route that connects Sifnos, Serifos, and Milos (with an airport), for example.
+Another connects Syros, Paros, Naxos, Ios, and Santorini (Paros, Naxos and Santorini have airports), so some combination of these islands are a possibility.

-You can add day trips to some island pairings e.g. while on Milos, sail or ferry over to Polyaigos and Kimolos.
+You can add day trips to some island pairings e.g. while on Milos, sail or ferry over to Kimolos.

 IONIAN ISLAND-HOPPING ITINERARIES

 Striking good looks don’t stop with the Cyclades.
 The Ionian islands display drama and distinct personalities of their own.
 This would be our second island group of choice after the Cyclades.
-You can start by flying into Corfu, Kefalonia or Zakynthos, and continuing with your inter-island explorations by ferry.
+You can start by flying into Corfu, Kefalonia or Zakynthos, and continue with inter-island explorations by ferry.

 ONE-STOP DESTINATIONS & ROAD TRIPS